kevle6/Gradual_Typing/README.md

 Recent trends in gradual typing include improvements in type inference algorithms, reducing the cognitive load for developers when transitioning from dynamic to static typing.
 Researchers are also investigating ways to optimize runtime type checks through static analysis techniques.
 For example, Just-In-Time (JIT) compilers are being designed to perform type checks more efficiently, reducing the runtime performance overhead often associated with gradual typing systems.

-Advances in type inference and compiler optimizations are making gradual typing more efficient.
-Researchers are exploring ways to reduce runtime costs and improve the integration between static and dynamic types.

 The most influential researchers in gradual typing are Jeremy Siek and Walid Taha, whose 2006 paper laid the theoretical foundation for gradual typing systems.
-Their research showed that gradual typing could be integrated into functional languages, but its principles have since been adopted by object-oriented and scripting languages as well.
+Their research showed that gradual typing could be integrated into functional languages, but its principles have since been adopted by object-oriented and scripting languages.

 Other notable contributors include Sam Tobin-Hochstadt and Matthias Felleisen, who extended the theory of gradual typing to object-oriented programming languages through their work on Typed Racket.
-In the realm of Python, the introduction of PEP 484 by Guido van Rossum and the ongoing development of the mypy type checker have popularized the use of type hints, making Python a key player in the gradual typing movement.
+In the realm of Python, the introduction of PEP 484 by Guido van Rossum and the ongoing development of the `mypy` type checker have popularized type hints.

 7. **Influential Research Articles and Software**